Cycling Accident Claims: Client Stories4 May 2023 | Sophie Davies

 Spanish Cyclist Claim Settled

-Blanca Diego settled a case for a Claimant who was crossing the road at a pedestrian traffic light crossing with her bike.
+Blanca Diego settled a case for a Claimant crossing the road at a pedestrian traffic light crossing with her bike.
 When the light permitted, she crossed the road whilst pushing her bicycle.
 Before she reached the other side of the road, the Claimant was hit by a car.
 She was hit on the right side of the abdomen, hip and foot and fell to the ground.

 As a result of the accident, the Claimant sustained a right-sided fracture to the base of the 5th metatarsal and soft tissue injuries to the right hip, right hand and abdomen which healed within 10 months.